jamiemcstay/Let-s-play-dice/README.md

 <a name="bugs"></a>

-Issues with how the data was being handled: FIXED
-- Converted data into strings to be handled with consistent methods across the program.
+- Issue with the handling of data soved by converting data into strings to be handled with consistent methods across the program: FIXED
-Issue with glitch in handling roll results: FIXED
-- Used replace method to remove spaces in strings and correctly convert string value to an integer to be used to compare roll results between players.
+- Issue with glitch in handling roll results solved by using replace method to remove spaces in strings and correctly convert string value to an integer to be used to compare roll results between players: FIXED
-Issues with timing: FIXED
-- Use of many setTimeouts lead to issues with the program skipping parts of the program.
-- Modified timeouts miliseconds to allow games pace to flow correctly.
+Issues with timing solved by Use of many by modifying timeouts miliseconds to allow games pace to flow correctly: FIXED

 ## Deployment